Working in Zurich

 Because of the high cost of living in Zurich, it advisable to secure a job before relocating the city.
 In fact, it is very difficult to sign a rental contract without proof of employment in the city.

 The best place to begin a job search would be online.
-Many local newspapers also have jobs listings and some of these publications also have online versions available, which enables expats to begin the job search before relocating.
+Many local newspapers also have jobs listings and some of these publications also have online versions available, which enable expats to begin the job search before relocating.

 While it is not always necessary to speak Swiss German, it is certainly advantageous.
 Having some knowledge of German will be especially useful for those intending on working in the service sector.